mac-comp127/game-of-life/README.md

 Look for `BoardTest` and `ConwayTest`, and take a minute to understand their stucture.
 You will see many individual test cases, each of which has a structure like: “When I do _X_, the result should be _Y_.”

-Run the tests by right-clicking on the `127-game-of-life-lab` module in the left panel, and choosing “Run All Tests.”
+Run the tests by pressing command-shift-P (macOS) or ctrl-shift-P (Window), and searching for the command “Java: Run All Tests.”
 You should see 4 tests failing.
 That is because the rules are not implemented yet!

 This is a common and effective approach to development: write some tests that describe what you intend, then write the code that will make those tests pass.